Most of us have no idea when a disaster is about to strike, and even if we do have a little warning, it’s very possible that things can go very wrong.

-Some people believe that a disaster recovery, or DR, plan is the same as a BC plan, but that’s not the case.
+Some people believe that a disaster recovery, or DR, plan is the same as a Business Continuity Plan, but that’s not the case.
 A DR plan focuses specifically on the IT side of things.
-In fact, the DR plan is one part of a full BC plan.
+In fact, the DR plan is one part of a full Business Continuity Plan.

 Think of your own organization.
 Do you have a plan in place to get sales up and running immediately?
 What about HR?
 Manufacturing?
 Customer service?
 If your physical business was leveled in a tornado, how would your CS reps handle calls from customers?
 If you have no idea, you probably need to think about a BC plan.

 It doesn’t matter if you have a small business or large corporation, it’s very important that you remain competitive.
 It is imperative that you keep your current customers while also bringing in new ones…and there is no better test for you than a disaster.